ElijahB09/ASCII-Pokemon-Game/README.md

 split up my main.c file because I was getting annoyed with how crowded the file was getting.
 This caused me to run into some include issues which I solved by creating a struct.h file which contains all of the structs for my project.
 I also managed to implement the switch which was fun and interesting to find out how to do that.

+## Assignment 1.05

+This iteration has a lot of bug fixes so hopefully it is more stable.
+I forgot to mention in the last assignment that when using --numtrainers, it must be used as --numtrainers='number here' which will be necessary to verify the paging of trainers when they exceed the height of the terminal.
+To keep the terminal clean when displaying trainers I decided to limit the display to about 21 or 22, this was so that it would display as many as the height of the map.
+When the user is over a Center or Mart and presses >, they are entered into a temporary menu where various things will take place later.
+For now, the menu simply serves as a place holder until the user presses < to escape the menu.
+I decided to have pressing t and, entering and exiting a mart or center count as player moves so the npcs will still move even if these stationary actions are being used.
+The temporary battle mechanic I managed to get working with the player character attacking npcs, but I wasn't able to get it to work with the npcs attacking the player so this is a known bug.
+My decided movement for the hikers and rivals after they have been defeated was for them to sit still as they are sad and crying at having been beaten and won't be moving anytime soon.
+Lastly, I'm certain the player movement is pretty good, I myself did not find any errors while testing the player's movement so I believe it is very stable.
+My only recommendation is that when moving the player, take a small amount of time between key presses, maybe something like half a second just so that everything will load properly.
+Something fun you can do that I discovered is that holding in a direction makes the player rapidly move in the entered direction and I simply think it looks funny.
+All in all, I had to code this on Pyrite in vim because I could not find a good way to go about programming with ncurses on Windows, if you have any tips on this, please let me know.